APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018

+   From -11 to -12:

+   o  Moved the Walkthrough Example to the end of the document as an
+      appendix.

    o  Incorporated changes as proposed by Ondrej Sury, relating to a
       consistent use of Key Tag and a reference to the definition of a